veerbia/Winter-2024-Internships/README.md

 # Winter-2024-Internships

 Collection of Winter 2024 tech internships!
-Will be updated regularly as new internships drop!
+Will be updated regularly as new internships drop.

 Shoutout to **[The Pitt CS Club](https://github.com/pittcsc)** for developing the initial framework and list.